Ask Marc – about insights from the Service Design Global Conference 2019

-In this webinar, our co-founder and CEO Marc answered questions on service design and journey mapping software.
-He talked about the Service Design Global Conference 2019, some learnings and insights as well as about our workshop on journey map ops.
+In this series, our co-founder and CEO Marc and our service designer Nicole answer questions on service design and journey mapping software.
+This episode is about the Service Design Global Conference 2019, news from the service design field and learnings and insights from recent developments.

-How was it for you to attend the conference in Canada and what was your Canadian perspective there?
+How was your experience at the SDGC19 in Canada and what was your Canadian perspective there?

 Marc: I would challenge by the way that other countries are ahead of you.
 I think we saw some great examples that this is actually not true and and for the very first time at a service design conference I saw that the whole audience gave standing ovations to actually a Canadian speaker.
 I think that was a very emotional moment, I really liked that.

 Nicole: That was a highlight talk, so for anybody who wasn’t there, there was a woman named Zita Cobb who is from Fogo Island, Newfoundland and they built a beautiful hotel there.
 She did a talk about design in service of place I believe was the title, or something along those lines, very close to my heart because I’m from Newfoundland.
 She talked a lot about the history of the people there.
 I shed tears quite a few times, but found out after that many people did and we’re actually having a little viewing party of that talk here in Vancouver at the end of November.
 So that people who missed it can can see it because it was… something else, wasn’t it.

 Marc: Yes and I think one thing came clear there: it doesn’t matter how you call what we’re doing.